-The Veterans’ Memorial Highway is closed for the season.
-Please stay tuned for Summer 2021 rates and dates.
+The Whiteface Veterans’ Memorial Highway is open for the season.

 Driving up to the top of the Whiteface along the Veterans’ Memorial Highway—New York’s fifth-highest peak at 4,867’—isn’t your typical automotive experience.

 How many other roads do you know that lead you directly to the summit of a mountain, with gorgeous views spanning hundreds of miles of wildland reaching as far as Vermont and Canada?
 Nowhere else is the beauty and vastness of the Adirondack Park so apparent and so easily accessible.
 The paved road rises over 2,300 feet in five miles from the Toll House.

 At the summit, there are a few things you don’t often find atop a peak: a castle built from native stone, a restaurant and gift shop, an elevator carved deep inside the mountain top itself, and a truly spectacular 360-degree, panoramic view of unparalleled beauty.

 A visit to the Adirondacks is not complete without a drive to the top!